Itgotworse26/Academic_Performance_Analysis/README.md

 ### Summary:
 If the suspected grades were replaced, the effects on Thomas High School's standings would be large.

-* The overall passing grades of Thomas High School students dropped from 90.630324% to 65.076453%.
+* The overall passing grades of Thomas High School students dropped from 90.948012% to 65.076453% after replacing THS 9th graders' scores with NaN and rose to 90.630324% after deleting them from THS's data.

-* The percentages of Thomas High School students passing reading fell from 97.018739% to 69.663609%.
+* The percentages of Thomas High School students passing reading fell from to 69.663609% and rose to 97.018739% after deleting them from THS's data.

 * The percentages of Thomas High School students passing passing fell from 93.185690% to 66.911315%.